 To get a glimpse of what you could expect, there is a free version available: ☛ Free Prep Cast

 Free questions are also often done in a way that the real exam never would.
-For instance: there do have often answering options like “all of the above/none of the above”.
+For instance: they do have often answering options like "all of the above/none of the above".
 You will never find this type of answer in the real exam.
 So, please be aware of that kind of questions!

 I strongly recommend to invest some bucks and sign up for a professionally created simulator from a PMI Registered Education Provider (R.E.P.).